waves-exchange/contracts/mainnet.md

 FREEDUROV | [`VkK5DnTYmzRWisfSypd5PxwyJVgWXDCsiZHasN21kmw`](https://wavesexplorer.com/assets/VkK5DnTYmzRWisfSypd5PxwyJVgWXDCsiZHasN21kmw) | Russia - FREEDUROV
 FUDT | [`5Lhv8uKnvGxA2cjbFXXKZFASk1cAFp9dRWkmLYhULtSX`](https://wavesexplorer.com/assets/5Lhv8uKnvGxA2cjbFXXKZFASk1cAFp9dRWkmLYhULtSX) | FUDT is a community token.
 The token is using for activities in WAVES ecosystem like votings, advertising, activities etc. The token is an integral part of the FUD DAO.
 GLF COIN | [`21j2vgdDsGtQGQd5s5rtdPK4yjF3tJTFb6JydUyyP35w`](https://wavesexplorer.com/assets/21j2vgdDsGtQGQd5s5rtdPK4yjF3tJTFb6JydUyyP35w) | GLF Network
-GOAT | [`AzuocvgyXw3ogREs55mSTdUtHpiWD26EBZoFr7ey4TqB`](https://wavesexplorer.com/assets/AzuocvgyXw3ogREs55mSTdUtHpiWD26EBZoFr7ey4TqB) | Wrapped token from Solana by wavesbridge.io
+GOAT | [`Ea9Qxq3uM5MUwg7yEbvJ6aebVAi3yHaoHMtYj6zaRkWo`](https://wavesexplorer.com/assets/Ea9Qxq3uM5MUwg7yEbvJ6aebVAi3yHaoHMtYj6zaRkWo) | Wrapped bridge token from Solana by wavesbridge.io
 GORC | [`7n25Kre29ZaJRZuoQzYab7STyZW6iN5LE5Rv5ZNRSgCG`](https://wavesexplorer.com/assets/7n25Kre29ZaJRZuoQzYab7STyZW6iN5LE5Rv5ZNRSgCG) | Meme coin by God of Random Chance.
 Visit https://gorc.meme, sacrifice to the God of Random and you will receive an answer to any question or a blessing.
 Lucky one gets a Gift of God gxWX | [`3TEr6AczV2N9Etz6Q76dDnv1kv4C7L5vR2oe7dnrLbii`](https://wavesexplorer.com/assets/3TEr6AczV2N9Etz6Q76dDnv1kv4C7L5vR2oe7dnrLbii) | xWX - purpose of the token, increase the value and liquidity of the WX token.
 The program will launch after the implementation of 15% of the emission of 1 xWX -1 WX with the support of the private capital community
 HMSTR | [`DKa5Dzy42eKpTkQegaWcRJrgVthfpAqPgTz118j6Dtdj`](https://wavesexplorer.com/assets/DKa5Dzy42eKpTkQegaWcRJrgVthfpAqPgTz118j6Dtdj) | This is an Adapted Token Hamster Kombat that is naturalized on the Wave platform.